|Alma Mater:||Queen's University|

 After proving he could do it once, Everding took on the challenge of transforming Brooke Bredenberg from a midfielder to a goalkeeper.
 Bredenberg had a solid 2003 spring season in goal under Everding’s tutelage, not conceding a goal to an amateur team through five contests, including 2003 national runner-up Santa Clara.
 Bredenberg, who is now the head coach at Lincoln North Star High School, went on to post a 1.39 goals-against average in 2003 before moving back to midfielder.

 Katie Wright stepped in and started both of Nebraska’s NCAA Tournament games and recorded 1.5 shutouts for the season.
 Wright then played every minute of the 2004 season, allowing just 29 goals in 23 games for a goals-against average of 1.25.Wright also stopped 108 shots, becoming just the second player in school history to post 100 saves in a season.

 In 2005, Everding helped true freshman Jamie Klages start 18 games and compile a 1.19 goals-against average while stopping 88 shots and posting six shutouts.
 Klages was invited to train with the U.S. Under-21 National team.

-From 2011 to 2013, Everding assisted in developing three-year starter Emma Stevens into Nebraska's all-time saves leader (278).
-In her final season with the Huskers, Stevens recorded 94 saves in helping NU win the Big Ten regular-season and tournament titles.
+From 2011 to 2013, Everding developed three-year starter Emma Stevens into Nebraska’s all-time saves leader (278).
+In her final season with the Huskers, Stevens recorded 94 saves on NU’s Big Ten regular-season and tournament title team.